Nuctech Company

-Nuctech Company, Ltd (同方威视技术股份有限公司, formerly 威视股份) is a Chinese partially state-owned security inspection products company, headquartered in Beijing, created in 1997 as an offshoot of Tsinghua University.
+Nuctech Company, Ltd is a Chinese partially state-owned security inspection products company, headquartered in Beijing, created in 1997 as an offshoot of Tsinghua University.
 Nuctech Company's parent company, Tsinghua Tongfang, is controlled by the China National Nuclear Corporation, a state-owned company that manages China's civilian and military nuclear fuel development program.
 Several countries have raised concerns about contracts for security scanning equipment due to the company's partial state ownership and ties to the Chinese Communist Party and Chinese military.

 History

 Nuctech Company was founded in 1997 in Beijing as Nuctech Co, Ltd. by several professors from Tsinghua University who wanted to commercialize results of their research in container inspection technology.
 In 1999, the company sold inspection systems to Chinese customs and in 2001 signed its first international contracts with Australia and the United Arab Emirates.
 In 2006, the company won a contract to install scanners to detect dangerous liquids in a total of 147 airports across China.
 In 2015, the company opened a factory in Brazil.
-In 2018, Nuctech opened a factory in Warsaw.
+In 2018, Nuctech opened a factory in Kobyłka, a town near Warsaw.
 In 2016, Nuctech formed a subsidiary, FoundMacro, to serve the defense sector.

 The company's x-ray scanners and other security equipment were used at the 2014 World Cup and the 2016 Olympic Games and 2016 Paralympic Games in Brazil and other large public events including the 2015 Milan Expo, the 2015 Wimbledon tennis tournament, and the 2018 Summit of the Americas.

+In April 2024, European Commission authorities raided the offices of Nuctech in Poland and the Netherlands as part of an investigation into breaches of the EU Foreign Subsidies Regulation.
+Nuctech subsequently lost its legal challenge in the General Court over the raids.
+Nuctech appealed the ruling in the European Court of Justice and lost in March 2025.